nicky-nym/nicky-nym.github.io/pages/cities.md

 ### <a name="safety"></a>Safety proposal

-An impossible city could have:
+An Impossible City could have:
   * **no gas lines**
   * **no telephone poles**
   * **no overhead power lines**